WakiMak/trentent.github.io-forked/_posts/2016-07-29-new-microsoft-patch-kb3170455-breaks-printbrm-importing-printers-with-drivers.md

 net start spooler
 sleep 2
 net start cpsvc
-Write-EventLog –LogName APPLICATION –Source "Local GP Startup Script - ""$commandName'""" –EntryType Information –EventID 1 –Message ("Finished restarting print services to alphabeticalize printer list")
+Write-EventLog -LogName APPLICATION -Source "Local GP Startup Script - ""$commandName'""" -EntryType Information -EventID 1 -Message ("Finished restarting print services to alphabeticalize printer list")

 sleep 2
-Write-EventLog –LogName APPLICATION –Source "Local GP Startup Script - ""$commandName'""" –EntryType Information –EventID 1 –Message ("Completed PrinterExport-Import script")</pre>
+Write-EventLog -LogName APPLICATION -Source "Local GP Startup Script - ""$commandName'""" -EntryType Information -EventID 1 -Message ("Completed PrinterExport-Import script")</pre>

 So, what does this have to do with� KB3170455? � Well, since installing KB3170455 it prevents importing printer files with print drivers embedded. � This is what it looks like with KB3170455 installed: